Recurrent Urinary Tract Infections

 Complications

+Risk factors for complications include urinary tract obstruction, recent urinary tract instrumentation, older age, and diabetes mellitus (particularly for emphysematous pyelonephritis and papillary necrosis).
 Acute pyelonephritis can also be complicated by the infection progressing to a renal abscess, perinephric abscess, papillary necrosis, or emphysematous pyelonephritis.
 This may present a lack of improvement in symptoms after 48 hours of appropriate antibiotic therapy and requires further evaluation with urological imaging.
 Patients with complicated UTIs can present directly with bacteremia, sepsis, multiple organ system failure, or acute renal failure.

 Deterrence and Patient Education

-Other behavioral modifications include wiping from front to back, using clean liquid soap, avoiding reusable luffas and sponges for soap application when bathing, and early postcoital voiding.[69]
-There is no conclusive evidence on the beneficial role of cranberry juice in reducing episodes of recurrent UTI, but some still recommend it.[70]
+Topical vaginal estrogen is recommended in women who are postmenopausal with vulvovaginal atrophy (genitourinary syndrome of menopause) to reduce the risk of future UTIs, provided no contraindications are noted.
+Other behavioral modifications include wiping from front to back, using clean liquid soap, avoiding reusable luffas and sponges for soap application when bathing, and early postcoital voiding.[66]
+Evidence is inconclusive about the beneficial role of cranberry juice in reducing episodes of recurrent UTI.[67]

 Antibiotic prophylaxis should only be offered after other preventive modalities and only in women with a confirmed diagnosis of recurrent cystitis.
 In some situations, the adverse effects of antibiotic prophylaxis may outweigh the risk of recurrent UTIs, as cystitis rarely results in a poor outcome.
-The adverse effects may include direct drug toxicity, development of resistance, alteration of the microbiome, and/or Clostridioides difficile infection.
+The adverse effects may include direct drug toxicity, development of resistance, alteration of the microbiome, and Clostridioides difficile infection.

 Summary of Personal Hygiene Recommendations